ohmy-cz/WeatherStation/README.md

 Home weather station using Philips HUE [indoor](https://www2.meethue.com/en-us/p/hue-motion-sensor/046677473389) and [outdoor](https://www2.meethue.com/en-us/p/hue-outdoor-sensor/046677541736) sensors

 ## The project
-Not a lot of Philips HUE owners know that the motion sensors can do more than simply detect motion and be a tiny part in the smart home chain.
-These sensors also measure *temperature*, humidity, and ambient light.
+Not many Philips HUE owners know, that the motion sensors can do *more* than simply detect motion and trigger some action.
+These sensors also measure *temperature*, humidity, and ambient light which is not advertised.

 This project focuses on periodically collecting temperatures from all your sensors, and presenting them with a nice, user-friendly interactive real-time chart, together with aggregated historical data.